SFitz911/Vibe-Live-Streaming/docs/PROJECT_SUMMARY.md

 ## 🎯 What Was Created

-A **complete, production-ready livestreaming platform** inspired by Owncast, built with modern technologies and ready to deploy to your website.
+A **complete, production-ready livestreaming platform** inspired by Livekit, built with modern technologies and ready to deploy to your website.

 ### Key Highlights
 - ✅ **Full-stack application** with Next.js 14 + TypeScript